wwwsolutions/local-npm-registry/libs/verdaccio/v4/local-storage-volume/src/minimal/README.md

 # Verdaccio and simple local storage

-This example shows a simple configuration for `verdaccio` plus the default local storage with the minimum configuration required using `docker-compose`.
+This example shows a simple configuration for `verdaccio` plus the default local storage with the minimal configuration required using `docker-compose`.

 Contains